HeronMkII/lib-common/README.md

 ```
 in your project's root directory.

+## Important!

+You must rebuild this library the first time you add it to your project; this
+is because the archive files are not packaged with the git repository.
+You
+must also rebuild this library every time you update lib-common.

 # How to use this library

 Lib-common provides three static libraries, `libuart.a`, `libspi.a`, and